-Echo cancellation: Turn on to remove echoes during two-way communication.
+Audio clips

-Audio clips Add clip: Add a new audio clip.
-You can use .au, .mp3, .opus, .vorbis, .wav files.
-Play the audio clip.
-Play the audio clip.
-Play the audio clip.
-Stop Play the audio clip.
-Play the audio clip.
-Stop Play the audio clip.
-Play the audio clip.
-Stop Oreate link: Create a URL that, when used, plays the audio clip on the device.
-Specify the volume and number of times to play the clip.
-Download: Download the audio clip to your computer.
-Delete: Delete the audio clip from the device.
-Listen and record Click to listen.
+- + Add clip: Add a new audio clip.
+You can use .au, .mp3, .opus, .vorbis, .wav files. - Play the audio clip. - Stop playing the audio clip. - The context menu contains: - Rename: Change the name of the audio clip. - Create link: Create a URL that, when used, plays the audio clip on the device.
+Specify the volume and number of times to play the clip. - Download: Download the audio clip to your computer. - Delete: Delete the audio clip from the device.

+Listen and record

+Click to listen.

 Start a continuous recording of the live audio stream.
 Click again to stop the recording.
 If a recording is ongoing, it will resume automatically after a reboot.

-Note You can only listen and record if input is turned on for the device.
+You can only listen and record if input is turned on for the device.
 Go to Audio > Device settings to make sure you turn on input.

 Shows the configured storage for the device.
 To configure the storage, you need to be logged in as an administrator.

-Speaker test You can use the speaker test to verify remotely that the speaker works as intended.
-Calibrate: You need to calibrate the speaker before its first test.
-During calibration, the speaker plays a series of test tones that are registered by the built-in microphone.
-When you calibrate the speaker, it must be installed in its final position.
-If you move the speaker later, or if its surroundings change, for example, if a wall is built or removed, you need to recalibrate the speaker.
-Run the test: Play the same series of test tones that were played during calibration, and compare them with the calibration's registered values.
-Recordings Click to filter the recordings.
-From: Show recordings done after a certain point in time.
-To: Show recordings up until a certain point in time.
-Source : Show recordings based on source.
-The source refers to the sensor.
-Event: Show recordings based on events.
-Storage: Show recordings based on storage type.
+Recordings

 Ongoing recordings: Show all ongoing recordings on the device.

-Start a recording on the device.
-Choose which storage device to save to.
-Stop a recording on the device.
+- Start a recording on the device.

+- Choose which storage device to save to.

+- Stop a recording on the device.

 Triggered recordings will end when manually stopped or when the device is shut down.

 Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.

 Play the recording.

 Stop playing the recording.

 Show or hide information and options about the recording.

 Set export range: If you only want to export part of the recording, enter a time span.
 Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.

 Encrypt: Select to set a password for exported recordings.
 It will not be possible to open the exported file without the password.

 Click to delete a recording.

 Export: Export the whole or a part of the recording.

+Click to filter the recordings.

+From: Show recordings done after a certain point in time.

+To: Show recordings up until a certain point in time.

+Source 1 : Show recordings based on source.
+The source refers to the sensor.

+Event: Show recordings based on events.

+Storage: Show recordings based on storage type.